A Different Attitude

 What is the default position of your attitude?
 Are you normally positive or negative?

 Annie and I would love to have you on our team.
-We are serving the Lord in Brazil.
+We are serving the Lord in the US and in Brazil.
 Just click here to get involved.
 Obrigado!